 By pairing the level of flexibility that the Citi Simplicity card brings, with the Capital One® Venture Rewards, which offers a generous 50,000-mile signup bonus if you spend $3,000 on purchases within the first 3 months and 2 miles per dollar spent, you’ll have plenty of room to make big purchases and accrue rewards to fund your travel.

 Similarly, the Discover it® Cash Back card and the Blue Cash Everyday® Card from American Express team up for a particularly rewarding duo.
 With 1% cash back on everything and 5% cash back on rotating bonus categories (up to a quarterly maximum and you need to sign-up), the Discover it Cash Back stands fairly well on its own.
-If you maximize your quarterly bonus categories on the Discover it card the Blue Cash Everyday compliments it by offering high rates on your other everyday spend categories: 3% cash back at U.S. supermarkets (up to an annual limit) and 2% at U.S. gas stations for example.
+If you maximize your quarterly bonus categories on the Discover it card the Blue Cash Everyday compliments it by offering high rates on your other everyday spend categories: 3% cash back at U.S. supermarkets (up to $6,000 in purchases annually, then 1%) and 2% at U.S. gas stations for example.
 These two make for a compelling cash-back pairing that could boost your returns on every dollar you spend.

 Good things come in threes.
 If you go right down the list of the Best Rewards Credit Cards, you’ll see a few familiar faces hovering in the top three: the Capital One® Venture® Rewards Credit Card, the Discover it® Cash Back and the Capital One® Savor® Cash Rewards Credit Card.
 Tether those together and you’ll earn a steady stream of miles (Venture Rewards), a high 5% cash back on rotating categories (Discover it) and great cash back rates on dining with a waiver on all foreign transaction fees (Savor) — with low annual fees to boot.